Juniorduc44/pathToPython/README.md

-# Welcome to your Lovable project
+# From Lovable project to FactoryAI project self hosted on IPFS

 ## Project info